 Students must learn to ferret out fact from opinion.
 They need to learn to question what they read, research it, and determine the truth.
 The skill of identifying fact from opinion is a necessary skill for higher order comprehension and is also important for increasing state test scores.
 Learning to discern what is true from what is false so that the decisions our students make are based on correct information is a critical life skill.

-Comprehension is the literal recall of information from a read text.
-Higher order comprehension goes beyond the literal understanding of material and connects with students’ higher order thinking skills.
+Comprehension is the literal recall of information from reading text.
+Higher order comprehension goes beyond the literal understanding of the material and connects with students’ higher order thinking skills.
 Incorporating higher order comprehension into the lesson plans at the secondary level is crucial for proper development of analytical and synthesis skills in students.
-As students advance in their studies, reading progresses from simple recall and recitation of facts to in-depth inferential analysis of material.
+As students advance in their studies, reading progresses from simple recall and recitation of facts to in-depth inferential analysis of the material.

 Fact or Opinion:

 Looking at material and determining if it is fact or opinion allows students to comprehend material in a non-literal fashion.
 When students study a piece objectively, they look away from the non-literal meaning of the statement.
 Instead, the reader evaluates from a higher-order thinking level, which in turn helps them develop higher order comprehension of the text.
 Higher order comprehension skills are developed with the differentiation of fact and opinion statements while reading.
 When students make this connection, they look beyond the literal meaning of statements and read critically, thus improving comprehension.

 Fact Versus Opinion – Educational Music Video – Song

 Fact and Opinion

 CLICK HERE to discover a wealth of teaching strategies and resources for maximizing student success!.